 “Are you okay?” seems like such a simple question.
 It’s either a “yes” or a “no.” But more often than not, it’s neither a “yes,” nor a “no.” It’s a cocktail of thoughts and emotions shaken up into a concoction of what neuroscientist Dr. Caroline Leaf calls “mental mess.”

-In her sit down with Vishen on The Mindvalley Podcast, she explains that ‘mental mess’ is when your mind is filled with toxic thoughts, depression, and anxiety aggravated by our current climate.
+In her sit down with Vishen on The Mindvalley Show, she explains that “mental mess” is when your mind is filled with toxic thoughts, depression, and anxiety aggravated by our current climate.

 We’re all susceptible to “mental mess.“

 However, when you allow yourself to regularly chug down those thoughts without cutting them off, then it can form a habit.
-And according to neuroscientist Dr. Joe Dispenza, when your thoughts become a habit, it creates “automatic programs in the brain and body.”
+And according to neuroscientist Dr. Joe Dispenza, when your thoughts become a habit, they create “automatic programs in the brain and body.”